ColtonTurner02/Portfolio/README.md

 # Colton Turner's Programming Portfolio
-This Portfolio contains code from projects I worked on while studying at The College of William & Mary as well as my own personal projects.
+This Portfolio contains code from projects I worked on while studying Computer Science at The College of William & Mary as well as my personal projects.